Skip to content

 Key behaviors:

-• Jitter: Optional deterministic jitter (percentage of interval) applied to the first tick only.
-Prevents thundering-herd when multiple scheduled tasks share the same interval.
+• Jitter — optional deterministic jitter (percentage of interval) applied to the first tick only.
+Prevents thundering-herd when multiple scheduled tasks share an interval.
 The jitter is deterministic per task name (FNV-1a hash), so restarts produce the same offset.

 TaskIntervalPurpose